Liveship Traders: Plot overview

 The Liveship Trader's Trilogy takes place in Jamaillia, Bingtown and the Pirate Isles, on the coast far to the south of the Six Duchies.
 The war in the north has interrupted the trade that is the lifeblood of Bingtown, and the Liveship Traders have fallen on hard times despite their magic sentient ships.
 At one time, possession of a Liveship, constructed of magical wizardwood, guaranteed a Trader's family prosperity.
 Only a Liveship can brave the dangers of the Rain Wild River and trade with the legendary Rain Wild Traders and their mysterious magical goods, plundered from the enigmatic Elderling ruins.
 Althea Vestrit expects her families to adhere to tradition, and pass the family Liveship on to her when it quickens at the death of her father.
 Instead, the Vivacia goes to her sister Keffria and her scheming Chalcedean husband Kyle.
 The proud Liveship becomes a transport vessel for the despised but highly profitable slave trade.

-Althea, cast out on her own, resolves to make her own way in the world and somehow regain control of her family's living ship.
+Althea, cast out on her own, resolves to make her own way in the world and regain control of her family's living ship.
 Her old shipmate Brashen Trell, the enigmatic woodcarver Amber and the Paragon, the notorious mad Liveship are the only allies she can rally to her cause.
-Pirates, a slave rebellion, migrating sea serpents and a newly hatched dragon are but a few of the obstacles she must face on her way to discovering that Liveships are not, perhaps, what they seem to be, and may have dreams of their own to follow.
+Pirates, a slave rebellion, migrating sea serpents and a newly hatched dragon are but a few of the obstacles she must face on her way to discovering the true nature of Liveships.